 EBSD orientation maps, obtained from a series of indents placed with loads ranging between 5 mN and 35 mN, is shown in Figure 1.
 These maps were collected using the EDAX TEAM EBSD Analysis System.
 These indents were then placed in the inner part of a grain.
 When the load increases, the size of the indent as well as the adjacent plastic deformation also increases.

-In EBSD maps, the slight changes in color match with the small changes of misorientation which is introduced during the plastic deformation, and this deformation in turn is caused by indentation.
+In EBSD maps, the slight changes in color match with the small changes of misorientation which is introduced during the plastic deformation, and this deformation, in turn, is caused by indentation.
 Also, the grain orientation effect can be easily seen.
 For the (100) oriented grains, the deformation occurs along the side of the indent, and for the (111) oriented grains, the deformation occurs close to the corners of the indents.

 Results and Discussion

 Using the EBSD image quality (IQ) maps (Figure 2), the spatial relationship between the crystal orientations and indenter geometry can also be observed.
-In these images, the spatial positioning of the active slip systems are indicated by the deformation slip bands.
+In these images, the spatial positioning of the active slip systems is indicated by the deformation slip bands.
 The related crystallographic data can be obtained by physically drawing along the trace of these slip bands.
-Multiple slip systems are active for the 25 mN load, indicting why there is a greater degree of deformation with respect to the 35 mN load indent.
+Multiple slip systems are active for the 25 mN load, indicating why there is a greater degree of deformation with respect to the 35 mN load indent.
 These changes in orientations and related slip systems help in showing the variation in deformation behavior.

-To this end, several measurements methods have been devised to determine and visualize the plastic strain fields, which tend to occur in materials relevant to this type of study (Wright 2011).
+To this end, several measurement methods have been devised to determine and visualize the plastic strain fields, which tend to occur in materials relevant to this type of study (Wright 2011).
 Figure 3 shows one of these metrics, the Grain Reference Orientation Deviation (GROD) -Angle map, for the series of indents.
 In these maps, when the thermal intensity of the map coloring scheme increases, the plastic strain also increases.
 The TEAM software includes the orientation precision performance feature, which enables a clear resolution of the deformation fields inside the microstructure.

 Figure 3.
 EBSD map with interactive grain highlighting results pane and contextual options window.